 My bank account was debited, but it still says Processing in Neon Pay.
 How long does it take a debit to process?

 Debits can appear on your bank statement as soon as one day after being issued, and take between 5 to 7 business days to settle.
 A debit status of Processing means the debit has not fully settled between the two banks involved.
 Debits will not update to a Processed status until the transaction has fully settled, and the entries that make up the debit are available in our processing partner's system.
-Once the funds are settled and the transaction report is available, the status will update to Processed and a second email will be sent.
+Once the funds are settled and the transaction report is available, the status will update to Processed.
+To receive an email when the Debit's status changes, you can subscribe to Debit emails on your User Preferences page.

 What should I do if a debit attempt fails?